Dr. David A. Dorr, MD, MS

 Jesse Wagner, MA

 Jesse is a research associate who joined Care Management Plus in February 2013.
 He has a Master’s degree in Sociology from Portland State University and a Bachelor’s degree in Sociology and German from Virginia Commonwealth University.
 Jesse works on a number of projects for the team, including CPC, Risk Prediction in Primary Care, TOPMED and previously on the Multiple Chronic Conditions study.
 Jesse has an interest in making data actionable, primary care practice transformation, socio-cultural dynamics, and mixed-methods research.
 Jesse previously worked at the Northwest Evidence-based Practice Center where he worked on systematic reviews and identifying future research needs for different topics.
-In his free time, Jesse enjoys soccer, seeing live music, hiking and camping, and hanging with his dogs and his wife, Lauren.
+In his free time, Jesse enjoys soccer, seeing live music, hiking and camping, and hanging with his dogs.